 Easy Peppermint Meringue

-- until the egg whites are thick and glossy and at stiff peak stage.
-Once all the sugar is incorporated, test the mixture by rubbing a little between your finger and thumb.
+- Turn the beater up to high and continue beating until the egg whites are thick and glossy and at stiff peak stage.
+Test the mixture by rubbing a little between your finger and thumb.
 It should be smooth.
 If it is still grainy, keep beating until it is smooth when you test it.

-- Add the peppermint extract and give the meringue one final best to mix it through
+- Add the peppermint extract and give the meringue one final beat to mix it through

-- The 1 hour baking time allows for just a little softness in the centre.
-If you want you meringues totally crisp, continue to cook them for another 15-20 minutes, then turn the oven off and let them cool completely in the oven before removing.
+- The 50 minutes baking time allows for just a little softness in the centre.
+If you want you meringues totally crisp, continue to cook them for another 15-20 minutes.

 This post may contain affiliate links that earn me a small commission for my referral, at no extra cost to you.
 Thank you for supporting Sugar Salt Magic.